barkprotocol/ecommerce-platform/README.md

 - **Customizable and Scalable:** Adapt the platform to fit your specific business requirements and scale effortlessly as you grow, providing a tailored solution for various industries.
 - **Decentralized Solutions:** Enhance security and transparency through the power of blockchain technology, providing peace of mind for you and your customers by ensuring data integrity and protection.

+Features include:

+- Full e-commerce support:
+  - Product Detail Page
+  - Product Overview Page
+  - Search with Algolia / MeiliSearch
+  - Product Collections
+  - Cart
+  - Checkout with PayPal and Stripe
+  - User Accounts
+  - Order Details
+- Full Next.js 14 support:
+  - App Router
+  - Next fetching/caching
+  - Server Components
+  - Server Actions
+  - Streaming
+  - Static Pre-Rendering

+## Project Structure

+The project is divided into two main folders:

+### 1. **Storefront**

+This folder contains the front-end components of the platform.
+Built with Next.js, it manages the user-facing storefront where customers can browse products, add them to the cart, and complete transactions.

+- **Next.js:** For server-side rendering and static site generation.
+- **Tailwind CSS:** For styling and responsive design.
+- **State Management:** Uses React context for handling state.

+**Storefront directory structure:**
+- `pages/`: All Next.js routes and components.
+- `components/`: Reusable UI components for the storefront.
+- `lib/`: Utilities and helper functions for front-end operations.
+- `styles/`: Tailwind configuration and custom styles.

+### 2. **Backend**

+This folder includes the back-end logic and API handling.
+It powers the headless architecture of BARK, connecting to MedusaJS, Solana, and USDC.

+- **MedusaJS:** For the core eCommerce functionality.
+- **PostgreSQL:** The database used for storing product data and order details.
+- **Solana & USDC Integrations:** Handles blockchain payments and transactions.

+**Backend directory structure:**
+- `server/`: The core back-end logic, including APIs.
+- `services/`: MedusaJS services that manage the business logic.
+- `database/`: PostgreSQL configuration and migration files.
+- `config/`: API keys and environment configuration files.

 ## Getting Started

 Visit the [Quickstart Guide](https://docs.medusajs.com/create-medusa-app) to set up a server.